tilltnet/rf.wr.py/README.md

 Commands
 --------

-This is a list of commands, that can be invoked.
+This is a list of commands, that can be invoked through http get and post requests, but first of all the following command gives you a gui to access all
+features:

 ```
 /player
 ```

 This is the default address and most of the commands and functions can be accessed through its UI.
 You can send simple control commands (play, pause, volume, etc.), set/ play favorites and access the podcast functionality.
+The music zone management has a seperate UI.

 ###Simple control